helyOSFramework/helyos_agent_slim_simulator/README.md

     - [Stanley: The robot that won the DARPA grand challenge](http://isl.ecst.csuchico.edu/DOCS/darpa2005/DARPA%202005%20Stanley.pdf)
     - [Autonomous Automobile Path Tracking](https://www.ri.cmu.edu/pub_files/2009/2/Automatic_Steering_Methods_for_Autonomous_Automobile_Path_Tracking.pdf)

-### Connection to RabbitMQ Server
+## RabbitMQ Server Connection

+The `RBMQ_HOST` variable specifies the RabbitMQ server address for the helyOS control tower.
+Below are example configurations for different deployment scenarios:

+- **Docker Deployment**:
-The `RBMQ_HOST` is the server adress of the RabbitMQ Server used by the helyOS control tower.
-The default value local_message_broker is intended for the scenario where the RabbitMQ server runs in a docker service called local_message_broker.
-In this setup, the agent simulator is intended to run in a docker service within the same network as the local_message_broker service (see the network settings in `./example/docker_compose.yml`).
+  For a RabbitMQ server running as a Docker service named `local_message_broker`, set `RBMQ_HOST` to `local_message_broker`.
+In this scenario, ensure that the agent simulator operates within the same Docker network as the RabbitMQ broker (refer to `./example/docker_compose.yml` for network configuration details).

+- **Local Development**:
-An alternative scenario could be to run the agent simulator natively, and connect to a locally running RabbitMQ server by setting `RBMQ_HOST` to localhost.
+  If you choose to run the agent simulator natively on your machine and you run a locally hosted RabbitMQ server, set `RBMQ_HOST` to `localhost`.

 ### License